TheCodeCompany/wp-chargify/plugins/wp-chargify/readme.txt

 `wp chargify account list`          - List the Chargify account stored in WordPress.
 `wp chargify account get <id>`      - Get the details of an individual Chargify account stored in WordPress.

+= What about revisions? =

+We support revisions on the Product and Account custom post types.
+If you would like to enable support for meta field revisions then we recommend you install [WP Post Meta Revisions](https://wordpress.org/plugins/wp-post-meta-revisions/) and add a function to support revisions for the meta fields you would like to track.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from